telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 ## csubs collection

-The *csubs* collection stores information about NGSI10 subscriptions.
+The *csubs* collection stores information about context subscriptions.
 Each document in the collection corresponds to a subscription.

 Fields: